zhongke/design-pattern-cpp/README.md

 ### Decorator Pattern
   - Attaches additional responsibilities to an object dynamically.
     Decorators provide a flexible alternative to subclassing for extending functionality.

+### Factory Method Pattern
+  - Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+    Factory Method lets a class defer instantiation to subclasses.